IsaPeter/python_snippets/README.md

 ### uniqdomains

-Red input from STDIN and print unique domains from the input URL list.
+Read input from STDIN and print unique domains from the input URL list.

 ```bash
 ┌──(kali㉿kali)-[/tmp/python_snippets]